 Using SEER-Medicare data, we estimate the impact of clinic type (freestanding versus hospital-based) and tumor laterality on the receipt of IMRT.
-SEER-Medicare includes tumor registry records from regional SEER tumor registries linked with Medicare claims for Medicare-eligible beneficiaries.
-The SEER registries capture 100% samples of cancer patients from California, Georgia, Iowa, Hawaii, Utah, Kentucky, Louisiana, New Mexico, Connecticut, Detroit, and Seattle.
-From SEER Medicare we selected a sample of women who were diagnosed with early or regional stage breast cancer between 2008 and 2013 (the latest year available), were 66 years of age or older, were continuously enrolled in fee-for-service Medicare in the 24 month window centered on the diagnosis date, underwent breast conserving surgery, and received post-operative radiotherapy.
-Details are presented in Table 1.
+The SEER-Medicare data include tumor-registry records from regional SEER tumor registries linked with Medicare claims for Medicare-eligible beneficiaries.
+The SEER registries capture 100 percent of samples of cancer patients from California, Georgia, Iowa, Hawaii, Utah, Kentucky, Louisiana, New Mexico, Connecticut, Detroit, and Seattle.
+From SEER Medicare we selected a sample of women who were diagnosed with early or regional stage breast cancer between 2008 and 2013 (the latest year available), were sixty-six years of age or older, were continuously enrolled in fee-for-service Medicare in the twenty-four-month window centered on the diagnosis date, underwent breast-conserving surgery, and received postoperative radiotherapy.
+Details are presented in table 8.1.